Choking Doberman: Precursors

 In his book Brunvard cites a fable about Llewellyn the Great and his loyal dog Gelert as the oldest possible influence on the story.
 In the original legend, Llewellyn leaves his young son at home with Gelert while on a hunting expedition.
 Upon Llewellyn's return, the dog greets him with a bloody face; thinking the animal has eaten his child, Llewellyn immediately draws his sword and kills Gelert.
-However, Llewellyn's son is soon found froven near the dead body of a wolf, revealing Gelert had actually saved the child from harm.
+However, Llewellyn's son is soon found alive near the dead body of a wolf, revealing Gelert had actually saved the child from harm.

-In her 1992 paper The Ambiguous Guardians, Adrienne Mayor cites the fifth century BC narrative The Omen of the Wolf as an earlier echo of both the Gelert fable and the urban legend as it is today.
+In her 1992 paper The Ambiguous Guardians, Adrienne Mayor cites the fifth century AD narrative The Omen of the Wolf as an earlier echo of both the Gelert fable and the urban legend as it is today.
 In this myth, the emperor Honorius's retinue was attacked by a pair of wolves.
 When the beasts were killed they were found to have a pair of human hands in their bellies.
 Their aggressive behavior—coupled with the awful last meal—were taken as a sinister sign and rumors lit a panic in Rome.
 The emperor's official propagandist, Claudian, attempted to counter the popular understanding of the sign with his poem The Gothic War.

 First appearance in United States

-The first verifiable appearance of the legend is in the Phoenix New Times on June 24, 1981, pictured to the right.
+The first verifiable appearance of the legend is in the Phoenix New Times on June 24, 1981.